 Master Lai began teaching Shaolin Nam Pai Chuan in Swiss Cottage, London and established it as a member organisation of the British Council for Chinese Martial Arts (BCCMA), the national governing body for Chinese martial arts in the UK.
 Shaolin Nam Pai Chuan has grown ever since with new training centres being established across the globe and teaching in the same sincere and dedicated manner as Master Lai and his predecessors.

-He is skilled in various animal styles though specialises in the Leopard.
-He is also skilled in various traditional weapons, including the staff, sword, spear, halberd, trident and three section staff.
-He is also a qualified competition referee, first aid and Chi Gong practitioner.
+He is also skilled in various animal styles though specialises in the Leopard.
+He is also skilled in various traditional weapons, including the staff, sword, spear, knife, halberd, trident and three section staff.